-- For defunct newspapers: in alphabetical, topographical and chronological catalogues on cards (to be consulted in the Library)
+- For defunct newspapers: in the catalogues on cards

-- On microfilm (almost 600 Belgian newspaper titles): using the “Mic Perm Catalogue of microfilms” (to be consulted in the Library)
+- On microfilm (almost 600 Belgian newspaper titles): using the catalogue of microfilms “Mic Perm”

 How the collections are distributed

-This department has approximately 2,000 different Belgian newspaper titles in its repository in broadsheet (grande presse) and/or large format (measuring more than 50 cm in height).
+- Approximately 2,000 different Belgian newspaper titles in broadsheet (grande presse) and/or large format (measuring more than 50 cm in height).
 These newspapers belong to the collection “J.B.”
-(Journaux belges or Belgian newspapers), which covers the period from the last years of the eighteenth century up to today.
+(Journaux belges or Belgian newspapers), which covers the period from the last years of the 18th century up to today.